marionmari/pyGPs/README.md

 Installing pyGPs
 ------------------
 Download the archive and extract it to any local directory.

-Add the local directory to your PYTHONPATH:
+You can either add the local directory to your PYTHONPATH:
-	export PYTHONPATH=$PYTHONPATH:/path/to/local/directory/ (parent directory of pyGPs)
+    export PYTHONPATH=$PYTHONPATH:/path/to/local/directory/../parent_folder_of_pyGPs

+or install the package using setup.py:
+    sudo python setup.py install

 Requirements
 --------------